gislaine-venancio/ServeRest-Performance-Testing/README.md

 ![Response Data - registration confirmed](Images/criacao-usuario-4.jpg)
 *API response confirming the user registration with the success message and the returned `_id`.*

-> Because each request now generates its own unique name and email, "Login - new user" can be executed repeatedly — including across 50 or 100 concurrent threads — without triggering the API's duplicate-email validation.
-This was the main source of "false" errors in earlier versions of this test plan.

 ---